 Yes.
-The use of barriers may be allowed if a 6 feet social/physical distancing is not possible or when used to increase the amount of tables/seats between customers at the outdoor dining area.
+The use of barriers may be allowed if 6 feet social/physical distancing is not possible or when used to increase the amount of tables/seats between customers at the outdoor dining area.
 Outdoor dining areas are not subject to the occupancy limit.
 Local zoning officials should be consulted if tables will be placed on sidewalks and parking lots.
-Barriers must provide at least a six-foot high barrier (or higher where taller seats are used) from the floor.
+Impermeable barriers must provide at least a six-foot high barrier (or higher where taller seats are used) from the base of a booth/table can be used in order to minimize exposure between customers.